Narumi Stadium

+Narumi Stadium seen from the back net side.

 Narumi Stadium (Japanese: 鳴海球場) was a baseball stadium in Nagoya, Japan.
 Narumi Stadium was one of the three stadiums which hosted the first professional season of Japanese baseball in 1936.

 The stadium primarily hosted the Nagoya Kinsho Army team, but the Chunichi Dragons also occasionally used the stadium between 1948 and 1954, especially in 1953, where the team was displaced after a fire at their other stadium.
 Before 1952, Japanese league teams typically did not have a designated stadium, instead playing in the general area in which they were based.